SiaFoundation/mux/spec_v2.md

 |   64   | []byte | Ed25519 signature  |
 |   24   |        | Encrypted settings |

-Finally, the dialing peer derives the shared secret and responds with its own encrypted settings.
+Finally, the dialing peer derives the same ChaCha20-Poly1305 key, initializes its nonce to `1<<95`, and responds with its own encrypted settings.

 The settings are: